ADOPTED AUGUST 1, 1991 – Revised February 1, 2020

 b.
 Organizational Member.
 A business or other organization may hold membership in PNC3 provided it designates an individual as its representative.
 The individual so designated must qualify under all requirements for regular membership.
 One vote may be cast by the designated individual in any voting matter.
 Dues for organizational members shall be the same as that assessed for individual members.

 c.
 Life Member.
-Life membership may be requested by an individual member in good standing who has been a member for five continuous years and who submits a fee equal to ten times the current year dues.
+Life membership may be requested by an individual member in good standing who has been a member for ten continuous years and who submits a fee equal to ten times the current year dues.
 Life members have full voting privileges and shall pay no dues.
 Life Membership is designated by the addition of "L" after the individual's membership number.

 Section 4.
 Dues and Fees

 The annual dues and fees shall be determined by the Executive Board.
 Dues are payable prior to the end of the calendar year for the next calendar year.
 Incoming members shall pay an initiation fee and partial dues for the balance of the year, amounts to be set by the Executive Board.
-A reinstatement fee (amount set by the Executive Board) shall be required from former members desiring same.

 Section 5.
 Termination